Marine contagious metastases

 An ecological threat!

-Some marine contagious cancers can even cross the species barrier, check the case of cancer contagion between clam species in the Seas of Southern Europe: Video English version or Spanish version
+Some marine contagious cancers can even cross the species barrier!
+One of my first discoveries in the field of contagious cancers Life, 2022 was the case of cancer contagion between clam species in the Seas of Southern Europe: Video English version or Spanish version